PEZ Rides The Amstel Gold CycloSportif

-Velo Classic Tours had us staying in the beautiful Dutch town of Maastricht – which is a great place to experience the great riding of the area and also just a few kms from the Amstel Gold start and finish in Valkenburg.
-But it’s also a very hip town that’s clean, full of cafes, restaurants and shops, and filled with some very nice looking Dutch ladies if I do say so…
+Velo Classic Tours had us staying in the beautiful Dutch town of Maastricht – which is a great place to experience the riding of the area and also just a few kms from the Amstel Gold start and finish in Valkenburg.
+But it’s also a very hip town that’s clean, full of cafes, restaurants and shops, and filled with stylish Dutch people.

 The Amstel Gold Race circuit loops around the hilly Limburg region and actually passes through Valkenburg and up the finishing climb of the Cauberg three times.
 The loops are color-coded so the navigationally challenged don’t lose one of the 1000’s of wheels (literally) in front of them.